A lifelong lover of history, I enjoy writing articles about the past & interesting political topics, especially when the two intersect.

 In September of 1772, O'Conor was commissioned by the King of Spain to implement the recommendations made by de Rubi for the strengthening of the defenses of the northern border of New Spain.

-By 1775, O'Conor reached the area that is now Arizona and had the garrison at Tubac move north to the present site of Tucson and establish a presidio (fort) just north of the mission of San Xavier Del Bac.
+By 1775, O'Conor reached the area that is now Arizona and had the garrison at Tubac moved north to the present site of Tucson where he had established a presidio (fort) just north of the mission of San Xavier Del Bac.

 Tucson thus replaced Tubac as the northernmost position point of defense of this territory.